Embruh69/datavizpersonalprojects/README.md

 # Welcome to my Data Science Personal Projects collections
 This repo is being used as a collection of my past personal Dataviz and Data Science projects.
+Most, if not all are created in Jupyter and python.
-Feel free to check them out and clone them if you feel like they are helpful
+Feel free to check them out and clone them if you feel like they are helpful.

 # Data Science
 - [Air Quality](https://github.com/Embruh69/datavizpersonalprojects/blob/main/air%20quality.ipynb)